burrsutter/docker_mysql_tutorial/readme.md

     > Note: This is NOT how you would normally configure a JDBC driver and Datasource for a production ready Docker image.
 You are likely separate these into three different layers/images - allowing you to update the JDBC driver in a single layer/location/image.

-13. Build the new Docker image in the boot2docker shell (start.sh)
+13. Build the new Docker image in the `Docker Quickstart terminal`

     ````
-    cd /c/Users/Burr/docker_projects/mysqlapp
+    cd /c/Users/<your_username>/docker_projects/mysqlapp

     docker build --tag=mysqlapp .
     ````